varjo/writeups/htb/unattended/Unattended.md

 ![](pictures/root.png)

 # Conclusion
 This box served much more of a challenge than the "medium" difficulty rating.
-From the 2nd order SQL injection to LFI chain, to diving into reverse engineering initrd scripts.
-Many hours and dead ends were discovered along the way.
+From the 2nd order SQL injection to LFI chain, to obscure script references in a SQL database, and finally hardcoded credentials in an initrd image.
+This box presents many learning opportunities for targeting a semi-realistic and highly custom environment.